MOUNT OPHIR DAY HIKE

 23:45 : Arrive In Singapore

-Before the climb, the mountain guide will provide a brief introduction to the mountain and conduct a safety briefing for all hikers.
+To ensure everyone’s safety during the hike, proper briefing is conducted before hiking Mount Ophir.
+The mountain guide will provide a brief introduction to the mountain and conduct a safety briefing for all hikers.

 For this hike, we are taking the Ledang/Sagil Trail which usually takes around 4~5 hours to reach the summit and with a distance of 6km.
 Below are some of the key points of the trail to expect.